madiali/mips-emulator/README.md

 For more information about the project JSON file (i.e., all possible mapping options, which we support but don't really see a need for), see the original MIPS Emulator's [README](https://github.com/jordanel/mips-emulator).

 However, note that many example JSON files in that repository specify type `Sound`, which we do not support and causes our emulator to crash, so do not put `"type": "Sound"` in a JSON file for our emulator.
+In general, any JSON file that works for this project will work for the original MIPS Emulator.
+However, a JSON file from the original MIPS Emulator's repository that specifies `"type": "Sound"` will not work in this project.

-Instead, to test `Sound`, follow the examples shown [above](#basic-setup).
-Additionally, the original MIPS Emulator supports types `AccelerometerX` and `AccelerometerY`, which are unnecessary.
+Also, the original MIPS Emulator supports types `AccelerometerX` and `AccelerometerY`, which are unnecessary.
 As shown in our example JSON files, just use `Accelerometer` because `Accelerometer == AccelerometerX + AccelerometerY`.